erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 3.6.1 Exercises
 ---------------

-1.What geom would you use to draw a line chart?
+### 1. What geom would you use to draw a line chart?
 A boxplot?
 A histogram?
 An area chart?

 Line chart would use geom\_line(), a boxplot would use geom\_boxplot(), a histogram would use geom\_histogram(), and an area chart would use geom\_area().

-2.Run this code in your head and predict what the output will look like.
+### 2. Run this code in your head and predict what the output will look like.
 Then, run the code in R and check your predictions.

 I predict that hwy will be plotted against displ as a scatter plot, with the color of the dot depending on the drv variable. superimposed on these points will be a smoothened conditional mean line, also colored based on the drv variable, since these were declared globally.